Pavasarininkai

-Pavasarininkai was the informal name for members of Pavasaris (literally: spring), a Lithuanian Catholic youth organization.
-It was active from 1912 to the Soviet occupation in 1940.
-It grew from various informal groups established around the Pavasaris magazine first published in May 1912.
-It was based in Kaunas, but most members were active in various rural location across Lithuania.
+Pavasarininkai was the informal name for members of Lithuanian Catholic Youth Federation "Spring" (Lietuvių katalikų jaunimo federacija „Pavasaris“), a Lithuanian Catholic youth organization.
+It was active from 1912 until the Soviet occupation of Lithuania in 1940.
+It grew from various informal groups established around the Pavasaris magazine, first published in May 1912.
+It was based in Kaunas, but most members were active in various rural locations across Lithuania.
 With more than 90,000 members and 1,200 groups in 1940, it was one of the largest and most popular organizations in interwar Lithuania.
-Its motto was "For God and Fatherland" and it organized various events (conferences, lectures, spiritual exercises, concerts, song festivals, theater performances, sport competitions, etc.) to educate the youth in the Catholic spirit and develop their national pride.
-Pavasarininkai were supported by local clergy and the Catholic hierarchy, but were frowned upon by the authoritarian regime of President Antanas Smetona.
+Its motto was "For God and Fatherland" and it organized various events (conferences, lectures, spiritual exercises, concerts, song festivals, theater performances, sports competitions, etc.) to educate the youth in the Catholic spirit and develop their national pride.
+Pavasarininkai were supported by local clergy and the Catholic hierarchy but were frowned upon by the authoritarian regime of President Antanas Smetona.
 It was similar to and closely cooperated with the Catholic Youth Federation Ateitis.

 History

 Before World War I

 The first secret groups were organized in 1912 around the Pavasaris magazine.
 In May 1911, a group of 29 teachers of the Saulė Society gathered at the residence of Povilas Dogelis in Kaunas and decided to establish a Union of Lithuanian Catholic Teachers.
 A year later this organization began publishing Pavasaris – the first Lithuanian-language periodical dedicated to Lithuanian youth.
 Various periodicals had supplements for the youth (Jaunimas by Lietuvos ūkininkas, Ateitis by Draugija, Aušrinė by Lietuvos žinios, Šaltinėlis by Šaltinis), but there was no separate periodical.
 Pavasaris was a monthly illustrated magazine, first published in May 1912 at the printing press of Saliamonas Banaitis.
 It devoted most of its attention to issues of morality, religion, self-education, and urged its readers to protect the Catholic values, treasure the Lithuanian language, develop Lithuanian national consciousness, and join Lithuanian societies and organizations.
 It also published articles on popular science (e.g. explaining solar eclipses), history of Lithuania, brief mentions of world events, jokes and riddles.
 It ceased publication in July 1914 due to World War I, but was reestablished in 1918 and continued to be published by pavasarininkai until 1940.

-Pavasaris groups were promoted by priests Jonas Totoraitis and Povilas Dogelis, and organized by local priests, teachers, members of other Lithuanian societies (such as Žiburys or the Lithuanian Catholic Teetotalism Society).
+Pavasaris groups were promoted by priests Jonas Totoraitis and Povilas Dogelis, and organized by local clergy, teachers, members of other Lithuanian societies (such as Žiburys or the Lithuanian Catholic Teetotalism Society).
 By 1914, Pavasaris had groups in Marijampolė, Miroslavas, Radviliškis, Sejny, Surviliškis, Šeduva, Šiauliai, Vabalninkas, Valkininkai, Varėna.
 In 1914, Pavasaris members organized the first conference at the home of Maironis in Kaunas in 1914.
 At the time, it was an illegal gathering attended by 17 people, including Pranas Dovydaitis.
 They adopted the statute of Pavasaris organization, but further developments were interrupted by World War I. The society became inactive.